dataloop/dataloop-support/docs/getting_started/getting_help.md

 If you're more comfortable firing off a quick email with a question then send them to <support@outlyer.com>.
 This is a group mailbox that our support team looks at and you'll get a reply back as quick as humanly possible.

-Feel free to send us any type of enquiry to these support channels.
-From product, bugs, billing, security or any range of question.
+Feel free to send us any type of enquiry to these support channels: product, bugs, billing, security, or any question at all.
 We're always happy to help.